18xx introduction

 resolve = 2

-command-line options, so that they enable/disable features for all workspace members.
+This changes the behavior of the --features and --no-default-features command-line options, so that they enable/disable features for all workspace members.

-Note that this resolver may also result in duplicated dependencies, which can be detected by running cargo tree --duplicates
+Note that this resolver may also result in duplicated dependencies, which can be detected by running cargo tree --duplicates.

 Testing